vanten-s/Obsidian-Notes/Philosophy/The Perfect School System.md

 ### Volountary
 Every student has the right to go to school if they so choose.
 At the same time it's volountary, just like many other things, to appear to every class.
 If the student do not wish to show up, they don't have to.
 Of course you have to have some knowledge from a previous lesson to get to the next one but instead of a linear learning you can watch online if there is anything you've missed.
 This also makes it required for the teacher to record their lessons.

+### Difficulty
+Every student can choose what difficulty they study at.

 ## How to achivie this

 ### The wider society